 Despite these differences, dashboards and reports comprise many of the same components and tools.

 Both report and dashboard features can include charts, tables, key performance indicators (KPIs), images, hyperlinks, and/or drilldowns.

 Both reports and dashboard elements may be filtered, sorted, and — if you’re the author — styled.

 When to Use Which

-Now that you have a better understanding of dashboards vs reports, it should be easy to anticipate what scenarios call for which.
+Now that you have a better understanding of dashboards and reports, it should be easy to anticipate what scenarios call for which.

 Create a dashboard when you mean to provide high-level insight into a complex system, particularly for an executive or other high-ranking person.
 Such individuals are often responsible for making quick decisions, and dashboards accelerate time to insight.
 Dashboards are also useful investigative tools and therefore helpful to anyone in a diagnostic role or situation.